metabase/metabase/docs/permissions/data-sandboxes-draft.md

 People with SQL editor access to a database will always be able to query any original table from that database.
 [Native query permissions](../permissions/data.md) will automatically get **disabled** for any groups that will be added to a data sandbox.

-If you need to prevent people with SQL access from querying specific tables in a database, you can edit your [Database users, roles, and privileges](../databases/users-roles-privileges.md).
+If you need to prevent people with SQL access from querying specific tables in a database, you can edit your [database users, roles, and privileges](../databases/users-roles-privileges.md).

 ### SQL questions cannot be sandboxed